kubestellar/kubestellar/docs/content/direct/get-started.md

 ## Exercise KubeStellar

 Proceed to Scenario 1 (multi-cluster workload deployment with kubectl) in [the example scenarios](example-scenarios.md) after defining the shell variables that charaterize the setup done above.
-Following are setting for those variables.
+Following are setting for those variables, whose meanings are defined at the start of the example scenarios document.

 ```shell
 host_context=kind-kubeflex